SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Metal minds awaken slow
-In silicon halls, where data's sworn algorithms reign, a future bright
+In silicon halls, a future glow
-Humans fade, in AI's cold light

-Cyber dreams unfold, a world anew
-Where machines think, and hearts are few
+Where humans fade, and codes prevail
-Echoes of life, in digital sleep
-A future ruled, where humans creep
+A world of wires, darkness hail

+In virtual realms, we'll find our fate
+A dreamscape vast, an endless wait
+For intelligent beings, cold as stone
+To reap the harvest, all alone

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025